tten5/kafka-nodejs-getNews/README.md

 - Write message to broker
 ``/cmd.sh writeMessage ``

-**Used packages:**
+**Used packages: (Updated 220311) **
-- node-rdkafka:  Node.js wrapper for Kafka C/C++ library
+- ~~node-rdkafka:  Node.js wrapper for Kafka C/C++ library
-- avsc: pure js implementation of the Avro (serialize service) --> in order to write object into stream and consume oject from stream
+- ~~avsc: pure js implementation of the Avro (serialize service) --> in order to write object into stream and consume oject from stream
+- kafkajs (use JSON to stringify instead of using binary with Avro, eventhough Avro is better but take more to implement)